Old East Slavic literature

 Old East Slavic literature, also known as Old Russian literature, is a collection of literary works of Rus' authors, which includes all the works of ancient Rus' theologians, historians, philosophers, translators, etc., and written in Old East Slavic.
-It is a general term that unites the common literary heritage of Russia, Belarus and Ukraine of the ancient period.
+It is a general term that unites the common literary heritage of Belarus, Russia, and Ukraine of the ancient period.
 In terms of genre construction, it has a number of differences from medieval European literature.
 The greatest influence on the literature of ancient Rus' was exerted by old Polish and old Serbian literature.

 Most of the monuments of Old East Slavic literature have been preserved in the form of manuscripts.
 The most common type of manuscript was literary collections.
 Notebooks written by a single scribe could then be bound by the scribe or binder himself.
 Such collections can be of a certain ("Zlatostruy", "Izmaragd", "Solemn", etc.) or indefinite content, reflecting the individual tastes and interests of one or another scribe who selected materials for himself or for his customer.

 Unlike other traditionalist literatures, the Old East Slavic literature is characterized by syncretism, lack of clearly expressed poetological reflection, conscious rejection of rationalism and specification of theoretical knowledge.
 It differs from Byzantine literature by its emphasized irregularity, the blurring of genres and boundaries between the prosaic and the poetic, and the lack of a clear conceptual apparatus.

 Voluminous works could be copied and intertwined into separate books: some letopises, works on world history, paterics, works of a liturgical nature, prologues, etc. Small compositions, for example, "Praying of Daniel the Immured" or the Tale of the Destruction of the Rus' Land did not make up separate books, but were distributed in collections.

 Origins

 Pre-Christian period

-The early examples of pre-Christian Old Rus' literature should primarily include the oral epic: legends, myths and fairy tales.
-Most of the Old Rus' oral folklore was recorded only in the 18th and 19th centuries.
+The early examples of pre-Christian Old East Slavic Rus' literature should primarily include the oral epic: legends, myths and fairy tales.
+Most of the Old East Slavic oral folklore was recorded only in the 18th and 19th centuries.

 Among the oral works, stories about the meeting of a person with an otherworldly force were particularly distinguished.
 Such a story by genre was divided into a bailichka, where a meeting with evil spirits is told on behalf of an "eyewitness", and a byvalschina, an oral story about a case that allegedly took place in reality, without focusing on the personal testimony of the narrator. bylichka and byvalschina were often told in the villages to friends or children in order to wean them to walk far from home, and, according to Yevgeny Meletinsky, they became the prototype of "scary fairy tales".

 Later, a special type of druzhina poetry began to take shape – bylina, Rus' epic poems about heroic or mythological events or remarkable episodes of national history.
 In some ways, bylina are similar to skaldic poetry: both are divided into songs of praise and blasphemy and glorify some historical event.
 Bylina, as a rule, are written in tonic verse with two or four accents.